CEED/Laghos/README.md

   https://github.com/mfem/mfem

-To build the miniapp, first download *hypre* and METIS from the links above and put everything on the same level as Laghos:
+To build the miniapp, first download *hypre* and METIS from the links above and put everything on the same level as the `Laghos` directory:
 ```sh
 ~> ls
 Laghos/  hypre-2.10.0b.tar.gz  metis-4.0.tar.gz